HIKING HOME PADDLING

 Monday, October 21, 2013

-The break wall itself is interesting as well.
-It has 3 river overlook points incorporated into it along with placards placed at regular intervals which relate stories about the river and its history.
-They used to have hydroplane races here which made for a great event.
-I hope they bring them back someday.
-When the races came they seemed to bring everything else with them too: historical reenactments, hot air balloon shows, dogs long jumping in swimming pools and an air show among other things.
-It was pretty amazing.
+Meanwhile, you'll find that the break wall itself is incredibly interesting!
+Not only does it have 3 river overlook points incorporated into it, but it's also got placards placed at regular intervals which relate stories about the river and its history.
+They used to have hydroplane races here too.
+I've been coming to town since the 1970s to visit my grandparents and I remember these races as a great event.
+I hope they bring them back someday, especially because when they came they also brought everything else: historical reenactments, hot air balloon shows, dogs long jumping in swimming pools and even an air show!
+The sheer scope of it was absolutely amazing as I didn't think it possible to have so many events occurring at the same time!

 As for the Franklin Street Bridge itself, I found it notable because I couldn’t recall seeing another span with such an interesting reinforcement structure.
 Look at how the beams underneath are interwoven and instead of solid metal in the beams themselves you’ll notice how there’s a pattern to them.
 Also of note here is that you’ll have an unnamed stream entering on your right side.
 I got in around 100 yards before it ended at some industrial buildings.